gentics/mesh-ui/README.md

 2. `$ git checkout develop`
 3. `$ npm ci`
 4. `$ npm start`
-5. Download and run the Mesh Demo: https://getmesh.io/Download
+5. Download and run the Mesh Demo: https://getmesh.io/Download OR you can run `npm run mesh` if you have docker installed.
 6. Open `http://localhost:4200` in a browser.

 ## Testing